Table of Contents

 Business planning

-Even in cases that require detailed planning for the smallest cost item, an accounting function that allows users to divide a fixed amount of your main account line into sub-accounts and distribute over a defined period would be hugely beneficial.
+Even in cases that require detailed planning for the smallest cost item, an accounting function that allows users to divide a fixed amount of their main account line into sub-accounts and distribute over a defined period would be hugely beneficial.

 Collaboration tool